 Enveloped in mist, Towan beach on a misty summer morning.

-The gentle action of the sea on the rocks at Towan beach, on the South Coast of Cornwall.
+The gentle action of the sea on the rocks at Towan beach.